Which credits are included in solar tax credits?

 Pros and cons and cost of solar panels

-The advantages to solar panels are that they reduce the homeowner’s electricity bill, reduces carbon emissions and can increase the value of the home, particularly in energy-conscious communities.
+The advantages of solar panels are that they reduce the homeowner’s electricity bill, reduce carbon emissions, and can increase the value of the home, particularly in energy-conscious communities.

 The disadvantages are that panels are expensive to buy and install and require an installer who knows how to install them.
 Panels also do not work for every roof type or in every structural environment.